 How much are State Farm's Bodily Injury Settlements in Florida?

 In our experience, State Farm is about average with settlement value relative to the other insurance companies.
 State Farm adjusters value cases about the same as Geico and Liberty Mutual in our opinion.
 Insurance claims are primarily valued based on the severity of the accident, the types of injuries (soft tissue vs. fractures), and the medical bills.
 The average State Farm soft tissue case settles for about $10,000 to $25,000.00.
+A case that requires epidural injections, facet injections, or any type of surgery to alleviate pain or fix the injuries will likely exceed $50,000, especially if the property damage to your vehicle was substantial.

 Should I talk to the insurance adjuster after a car accident?